magepages/mpdocs/docs/gdpr-pro/index.md

 In order to capture the EU data protection standards, Mageplaza has released a new extension for this standard.
 That's the GDPR module.
 [Magento 2 GDPR](https://github.com/mageplaza/magento-2-gdpr) module will assist you to delete customer data permanently, to ensure your GDPR regulation compliance.

+In addition, GDPR pro now supports customers to download their account information which also can be auto deleted after a long time unlogged in.
+This removal will be notified for customers before the deleting date.

 ## How to Configure

 From the Admin Panel, go to ``Store > Settings > Configuration > Mageplaza Extensions > GDPR``

 ![](https://i.imgur.com/YGJmKZh.png)